 Market to NSW Government agencies

 The NSW Government supports small business.
-The government and its agencies are directed by way of the NSW Treasury to ensure any payments to small business suppliers are completed within 30 days for goods and services.
-Additionally, payments later than 30 days will automatically attract interest on the amount outstanding.
+Agencies are directed by way of the NSW Treasury to ensure payments to small business suppliers are completed within 30 days for goods and services.
+Payments later than 30 days attract interest on the amount outstanding.